MRC01/DnDFile/README.md

 Java Swing was made back when monitors were lower res with less DPI than they have today.
 Thus, its default font sizes are too small for modern monitors.
 Typically, "-font +4" works well, but you can use any size adjustment.

+The build requires Junit 4.8.2 (file junit-4.8.2.jar).
+It looks for an env var JUNIT_HOME for the directory to find it.
+Thus: export JUNIT_HOME=/apps/junit

+Example build: ant clean all
+Example run: java -jar DnD.jar -font +4